 Fines, Fees and Penalties Deducted on Your Federal Return

 Fines, fees and penalties that were deducted as business expenses on your federal return paid to any government entity or non-government regulatory body due to an investigation or violation of law.

 Suspended Loss from Bonus Depreciation

 If you did not add back 80% of the bonus depreciation for years 2001- 2005 or 2008-2017 and are claiming a suspended loss because of bonus depreciation, complete the Worksheet for Line 8.

 Net Operating Loss (NOL) Carryover Adjustment

 The Minnesota Legislature didn't adopt the provisions of the 2009 (WHBA), Worker, Homeownership, and Business Assistance Act.
 Under this Act, taxpayers can carryback 3, 4, or 5 years an Net Operating Loss generated for 2008 or 2009.
 Any remaining NOL, for federal purposes, that wasn't fully absorbed in carryback years may be carried forward, for up to 20 years and began in 2010.
-If you claimed the deduction in 2018 on your federal return, you must add back the federal NOL amount as a positive.
+If you claim the deduction on your 2019 federal return, you must add back the federal NOL amount as a positive.

 First-Time Homebuyer Savings Account Addition